V1Rotate/Sleep-Learn-Succeed-SLS1/READ-ME.md

 *The website idea and the information are the results of my imagination and are not true.
 **Headphone image - Vega E-Cam headphones, found on Google Images.
 Just copied and removed all the labels.

---- Technologies used---

-Project developed with Reac, Javascript, CSS and HTML.